AyushRazz01/itm-gwalior-spring-boot-fundamentals-training-2025/notes/day-1/README.md

 Notice that although the `Coder` interface now has two methods, only one is abstract, as allowed.
 Hence, it still qualifies as a `Functional Interface` to the Java compiler.

+In Java, there is a package called `java.util.function`, which you can also observe in IntelliJ IDEA in the "Project View".
+This package contains 43 functional interfaces built-in and ready to go.
+You don't need to remember all of this, just the basic ones will do for now
+- Function: Represents a function that accepts one argument and produces a result.
+- Consumer: Represents an operation that accepts a single input argument and returns no result.
+- Supplier: Represents a supplier of results.
+- Predicate: Represents a predicate (boolean-valued function) of one argument.

+All the other in-built functional interfaces are built on top of these.

 ---

 **Lambda Expressions**